 Memphis Union Mission's Re-Entry Program is offered to incarcerated men who are looking to transition back into the community.

 The Re-Entry Program is a 90-day, faith-based program that includes recovery support services, pastoral counseling, one-on-one sessions, daily chapel services, spiritual support groups and supportive services contact information.

 We also offer drug-free housing, Christian atmosphere, basic necessities, and temporary employment directions.
-There is no charge to enroll in the program.

 The Mission’s aim is to serve our clients, helping them overcome life issues through Biblical